 Pam grew up in northeast Iowa and graduated from Denver High School in 1977.
 She obtained a bachelor’s in public relations, marketing and journalism from the University of Northern Iowa in 1981.
-She obtained her certification in volunteer management from Des Moines Area Community College in 1996 and pastoral care specialist certification from Des Moines Pastoral Counseling Center in 2004.
+She obtained her certification in volunteer management from Des Moines Area Community College in 1996 and pastoral care specialist certification from Des Moines Pastoral Counseling Center in 2004 and 2019.

 Pam has also completed Leadership Training Network’s Level I and II and Consultant’s Training in Lay Mobilization, Stephen Ministry Leadership Training and Mental Health First Aid Training and obtained Clinical Pastoral Education through Iowa Methodist Medical Center in 2013.
 She is also trained in Inner Healing Prayer.

 Through ministering to others, Pam is motivated by a passion for health and wellness of the mind, body, spirit and soul.
 She seeks to help others discover their unique (S.H.A.P.E.) spiritual gifts, heart, abilities, passions and experiences and equip others for service in the church, the community and the global world.
 She is committed to Hope’s mission to “Reach out to the world around us and share the love of Jesus Christ” with the gifts God has given her.